Michael D. Guiry

 Author of A Consensus and Bibliography of Irish Seaweeds (Cramer, 1979), co-author of Seaweed Resources in Europe: Uses and Potential (Guiry & Blunden, Wiley, 1991), co-author of Check-list and Atlas of the Seaweeds of Britain and Ireland (Hardy & Guiry, British Phycological Society, Ed.
 1, 2003; Ed.
 2, 2006), Seaweeds -

 A colour identification guide to seaweeds of the World.
 (Braune & Guiry, 2011), A Catalogue of Irish Seaweeds (2012), and author of more than 240 research publications and articles on taxonomy, life histories, biodiversity, photoperiodism, molecular biology and commercial utilisation of marine and terrestrial algae.

 WebmasterI am webmaster for the following sites

 Guiryella Huisman & Kraft, with one species Guiryella repens Huisman et Kraft from western and southern Australia.
 Cordylecladia guiryi from Sicily and Gloiocladia guiryi from Pacific Russia.
 Fucus guiryi from the north-eastern Atlantic.

-AlgaeBase, Room 301, Ryan Institute Annexe, National University of Ireland, University Road, Galway, Ireland (there are currently no postal codes in Galway).
+AlgaeBase, Room 301, Ryan Institute, National University of Ireland, University Road, Galway, H91 TK33, Ireland.

 Photo of Michael Guiry © Edmund J. Guiry